Phrax112/genemoynihan.com/bookshelf.md

  9. Patrick Rothfuss: *Name of the Wind*
  10. Patrick Rothduss: *The Slow Regard of Silent Things*
  11. Charles Dickens: *Great Expectations*
- 12. John Le Carre: *Spy Who Came in From the Cold*
+ 12. John Le Carre: *The Spy Who Came in From the Cold*
  13. Alexandre Dumas: *The Count of Monte Cristo*
  14. Ernest Hemingway: *Islands in the Stream*
  15. Frank Delaney: *Ireland*